IntensiveCoLearning/english/wodeche_EICL1st.md

 ** No.41 **
 WIH: Her story is inspired others from Montana to Indiana. to pay off the bills of complete strangers in these days before Christmas.
-Holiday shoopers who heared about the layaway Santa  Say the sweeping ax of  kindness of their faith in people
+Holiday shoopers who heared about the layaway Santas  Say the sweeping ax of  kindness of ever their faith in people

+A:Her story has inspired others from Montana to Indiana to pay off the bills of complete strangers in these days before Christmas.
+Holiday shoppers who've heard about the layaway Santas say the sweeping acts of kindness have restored their faith in people

+#### 7.9
+** No.42 **

+WIH : His bang to slaves team get a whisle and away they all flew like the down of thistle .
+But

 听写笔记的方法和演示，以 https://www.bilibili.com/video/BV1U7411a7xG 为例，仅参考：